 The GP is a general doctor and first point of contact for illnesses and complaints of all kinds.
 GPs are free to choose from and many provide house calls in the local area if necessary.

-Referral: After confirmation of the complaint, the GP refers the patient, if necessary, with a written referral (‘Überweisung’) to an appropriate specialist or a hospital.
+Referral: After confirmation of the complaint, the GP refers the patient, if necessary, with a written referral (called ‘Überweisung’) to an appropriate specialist or a Hospital.

-Panel doctors (‘Kassenärzte’ or ‘Vertragsärzte’), independent of specialization, have contracts with one or multiple insurance funds and bill treatment costs directly to them.
+So-called panel doctors (called ‘Kassenärzte’ or ‘Vertragsärzte’), independent of specialization, have contracts with one or multiple insurance funds and bill treatment costs directly to them.
 There are no costs for patients, unless a deductible is payable.
+To find out if a doctor has a contract with a health insurance fund, access https://arztsuche.aekooe.at/finder/search/land/OO,SA

 + Direct billing to the health insurance fund (without deductible in most cases)